 Term 4: Building as a Profession, Philosophy of Progress/Termination Logistics, Quality analysis

-High School diploma or GED or absolute commitment to attain GED during the student’s first term of the Hosanna Industries’ Mission Worker Apprenticeship Program.
+High School diploma, GED, or absolute commitment to attain GED during the student’s first term of the Mission Worker Apprenticeship Program.

-As a diligent student will learn business skills necessary to lead a non-profit organization, will become competent in the various trades and will receive significant theological training, we have determined that the educational value of Hosanna Industries’ Mission Worker Apprenticeship Program is $50,000.
+Students will learn business skills necessary to lead a non-profit organization, become competent in the various trades, and receive theological training.
+The educational value of the Mission Worker Apprenticeship Program is $50,000.

-Housing will be provided at no cost to the student as well.
+Student housing will be provided at no cost.

-Additionally, each student will be gratuitously provided with a stipend of $800 per month to help meet any additional living expenses.
+Students will be provided with a stipend of $800 per month to help meet any additional living expenses.

 Repayment for this educational experience will not be required if the following conditions are met.

-The goal of Hosanna Industries’ Mission Worker Apprentice Program is to produce competent, professional Christian mission workers.
-To the extent that a student accepts this path after graduation, the remaining cost of his or her education will be forgiven.
+The program’s goal is to produce competent and professional Christian mission workers.
+If students accept this path after graduation, the remaining cost of their education will be forgiven.